ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 kubectl get secrets
 ```

-## Enable the backup on the MySQL container
+## 3 - Do a backup of the inventory database to Cloud Object Storage

 * Find the name of the chart (Help package manager template) used for the MySQL instance for Inventory Microservice